persuavis/bp3-core/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `rake install`.
+To release a new version, update the version number in `version.rb`, and then run `rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Testing
 The `Bp3::Core::Test` class is for testing purposes.

+Run `rake` to run rspec tests and rubocop linting.

 ## Documentation
 A `.yardopts` file is provided to support yard documentation.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/persuavis/bp3-core.

 ## License